pystardust/ani-cli/.github/ISSUE_TEMPLATE/enhancement.md

 name: Enhancement
 about: Do you know a better way to do something?
 title: ''
-labels: 'priority 2: medium, type: enhancement'
+labels: 'priority 3: low, type: enhancement'
 assignees: ''

 ---